ChristophShyper/presentation-okta-saml-aws/Article.md

 ## More information and meetup presentation

-Source code for the module used in this article together with a meetup presentation with a demo run can be found on GitHub: [presentation-okta-saml-aws](https://github.com/ChristophShyper/presentation-okta-saml-aws)
+The source code for the module used in this article together with a meetup presentation with a demo run can be found on GitHub: [presentation-okta-saml-aws](https://github.com/ChristophShyper/presentation-okta-saml-aws)

 ![https://github.com/ChristophShyper/presentation-okta-saml-aws](./img/qr-link.png)